Key takeaways

 What makes up the cost of UI/UX design

 Whether you’re making an app focused on breathing techniques or a website for tourists, UI/UX design cost is calculated in a similar fashion.
-When talking about the price, there are several key factors at play: feature planning, number and complexity of features, complexity of design elements, the design team’s expertise.
-Let’s take a closer look at them — keep in mind that the first 3 factors are specific to the app design cost:
+When talking about the price, there are several key factors at play: feature planning, the number and the complexity of features, complexity of design elements, and the design team’s expertise.
+Let’s take a closer look at them — keep in mind that the first three factors are specific to the app design cost:

 Factor 1.
 Feature planning